MalcolmJarrett/XSLT-Software/readme.md

 ## Setup virtual environment

 The safest way to run this is by using a virtual python environment.

+To install virtualenv for Python type:
+`pip install virtualenv`

-To do this, go to to the root directory in your terminal and type `virtualenv venv` to create a virtual server in python.
+To create a new virtual environment for your project, go to the root directory in your terminal and type:
+`virtualenv venv`

 ### Loading the virtual environment

-To run the server go to the room directory in your terminal and type `source venv/bin/activate` You will now see that the server is running.
-To stop it type `deactivate`.
+To run the server go to the room directory in your terminal and type:
+`source venv/bin/activate`

+You will now see that the server is running.
+To stop it type:
+`deactivate`

-*HINT* Don't deactivate the server until you have stopped running Flask.
+**HINT** Don't deactivate the server until you have stopped running Flask.

+### Install requirements

+All the required modules for the app are listed in `requirements.txt`.
+With your virtual environment running, you should install the requirements from terminal and type:
+`pip install -r requirements.txt`

 ## Flask